johno/emberconf2015-notes/_posts/2015-03-03-deployment.markdown

 ## ember-cli-deploy

 A quickly growing ecosystem with ember-cli addon integration.
+Considerations being made for integrating with FastBoot, too.